wxygeek/linux-user/README.md

 ## Usage

 This works with your normal require and execute callback functions.
-Every method takes a callback is non-blocking.
+Every method takes a callback and is non-blocking.

 ### Examples